bp100a/blog/content/blog/ci-cd.md

 I've been working on testing the boundaries of Continues Integration & Deployment with a simple project of my, the Alexa Jersey Beers Skill.

-I first tried out Jenkins, a friend of mine had been using it for work so I figured it would be a good start.
+I first tried out Jenkins, a friend of mine had been using it for work, so I figured it would be a good start.
 While Jenkins works, I found it cumbersome to work with and difficult to get GitHub integration fully working.
 The more I read about Jenkins, the more it appears it is dated and needs a major overhaul.

 I then tried GitLabs.
 I really like the simplicity in how they integrated with GitHub, all the SSH access keys are automatically created.
 But once again, I had a lot of issues getting GitLabs to hear the GitHub events when checkins occurred.

 ## CircleCI Baby!
 At this time I heard about CircleCI.
-Since I had two people I know using it in real production environments, I decided to give it a try. **CircleCI is awesome!
+Since I had two people I know using it in real production environments, I decided to give it a try. **CircleCI** is awesome!

 First, CircleCI easily integrates with GitHub, just drop a .circleci folder in your projects root folder.
 Next, when you register your project with CircleCI you are given a skeletal config.yml file to place in the folder you just created, this is where CircleCI reads the instructions for how to build and deploy your project.